VascoPires/PopUpFEM/README.md

 ### 1. Using the script

 The script is mainly composed by three main dictionaries, the `main_dict` where the main model parameters are defined, the `BC_dict` with the important boundary conditions and the `model_def` where stacks of box units are defined with the specified colors.
+On the `main_dict` dictionary the general modelling conditions are defined such as the mechanical properties of the shells, the dimensions etc. In this dictionary it is also defined if you desire to run the job after the model is generated and to make a gift of the results.

 ```python
 main_dict = {